 Native Americans, Germans, and Southeast Europeans have used pumpkin and pumpkin seeds as a folk remedy to treat urinary disorders for hundreds of years.

 Pumpkin seed oil health benefits for women

-Rubbed on the skin, nails, and hair, pumpkin seed oil brings zinc and magnesium as well as fatty acids, vitamins, and antioxidants to deeply moisturize and nourish.
+Rubbed on the skin, nails, and hair, pumpkin seed oil provides zinc and magnesium as well as fatty acids, vitamins, and antioxidants to deeply moisturise and nourish.
 It is a wonderful tool against acne and oily skin.